 For more detailed information about the course outline, please contact Student Services.
 Admission to the course is conditional on our review of a writing sample, or on the recommendation of your instructor if you have previously taken one of our courses.

 All of your course materials and textbooks are included with your tuition for Shape, Write, and Sell Your Novel.
-They include IFW's road map to a finished novel, the 328 page Course Manual.
-You also receive The Complete Handbook of Novel Writing, and the Novel and Short Story Writers Market included in your course materials.
+They include IFW's road map to a finished novel, the 328-page Course Manual.
+You'll also receive The Complete Handbook of Novel Writing, and the Novel and Short Story Writers Market included in your course materials.

 The tuition for the complete course of instruction, if paid in full at the time of enrollment, is US$895 plus $19 shipping (US only; other countries will vary).
 With our monthly payment plan, $85 is due upon enrollment, with $85 payable per month for 10 months, for a total of $935 plus shipping.
 Tuition is all-inclusive: texts and sales taxes, where applicable, are all included.
 Overseas students may contact Student Services for shipping costs to their country.